With a busy junior year on the horizon, some sophomores are eager to get a head start on SAT or ACT prep.

 Is starting SAT/ACT prep as a sophomore the right choice for you?

 Some students benefit from beginning test prep toward the end of 10th grade.
-After completing your diagnostic exams, you should take a look at the 2021-2022 test dates and consider how they align with your schedule.
+After completing your diagnostic exams, you should take a look at the test dates available for your junior year and consider how they align with your schedule.